abhayd08/Medify/README.md

 - Calendar-like interface for choosing appointment dates within a one-week time frame.
 - Selection of available time slots for the chosen day.

-### My Bookings Page:
+### My Bookings Section:

 - Personalized page showing all user bookings.
-- Details include medical center's name, appointment date, and time.
+- Details include medical center's name and other details, appointment date, and time.

 ### Responsive Design: